camunda/camunda-docs/versioned_docs/version-8.3/components/connectors/out-of-the-box-connectors/amazon-dynamodb.md

 ### Item operations

 :::note
 The **Amazon DynamoDB Connector** does not currently support binary data types.
 If binary data is input during the creation or update of items, it will be saved as a string.

-Furthermore, when updating items, if an attribute of type SET is updated, it will be overwritten and saved as a list type.
-Please consider these limitations to prevent unintended data structure modifications in your DynamoDB tables.
+When updating items, if an attribute of type SET is updated, it will be overwritten and saved as a list type.
+Consider these limitations to prevent unintended data structure modifications in your DynamoDB tables.
 :::

 #### Add item